 Bombs that explode into food are a recipe for awesome!

 Dragonball Z is a huge hit with various people at my college who wear oversized anime shirts that look like they were designed by someone on a bad acid trip.
-My theory about the show is that it's softcore gay porn intended to serve as a gateway into much gayer anime videos.
-Today's Dragonball Z fans will grow up to be tomorrow's Anal Rape Man Chronicles fans.
+My theory about the show is that it's intended to serve as a gateway drug to much worse anime videos.
+Today's Dragonball Z fans will be tomorrow's Peacock King fans.

-Game Plot: Goku is on a quest for 7 crystal balls that will make the dragon emperor grant him one wish.
-I don't know what kind of wish is worth the hours of torment required to finish this game, but since this is a Japanese game, it probably involves some young boys' feet and a pool full of baked beans.
+Game Plot: Goku is on a quest for 7 crystal balls that will make the dragon emperor grant him one wish, though I'm not sure if any wish is worth the hours of torment required to finish this game.

 I am attempting to review Dragon Power without getting flamed into oblivion by DBZ fans, and to that end I will use this paragraph to state three positive things about the game.
-First of all, true to its title, Dragon Power contains both dragons and shirtless anime characters striking poses to power up their super moves.
+First of all, true to its title, Dragon Power contains dragons and requires electricity to play.
 Second, the cartridge is ultra-durable and great for throwing at people when they ask you why you're playing Dragon Power.
-Third, if you like the Dragonball Z cartoon, you'll be blown away by this game, since it contains more animations than the entire TV series combined.
+Third, if you like the Dragonball Z cartoon, you'll be blown away by this game, since it contains more animations than every episode of the TV series combined.

-Goku's sprite looks like a retarded cousin of Ernie from Sesame Street.
-On the game over screen he does a spiteful dance of pure hatred, mocking you like some kind of mongoloid albatross.
+Goku's sprite looks like a moron cousin of Ernie from Sesame Street.
+On the game over screen he does a spiteful dance of pure hatred, mocking you like some kind of 8-bit albatross.
 It's the most evil thing I've ever seen in an NES game, including Barbie Super Model.

 The most annoying thing about Dragon Power is that as you're playing, your health constantly decreases.
 You'd think that if Bandai wanted to make the game impossibly difficult, they'd have at least come up with a more creative way of doing it.
 Snowboarding ninjas, anyone?
 Or how about some pirate ghosts?

 Number of Levels: 10 levels of pain and suffering in a barren 8-bit wasteland.
 "Brown" seems to be the theme of choice for this game, giving you the feeling that you're walking across a landscape made out of giant turds.
-The intermission text between the levels looks like it was composed by throwing a typewriter down the stairs and then using Babelfish to translate the resulting text into Klingon.
+The intermission text between the levels looks like it was composed by throwing a typewriter down the stairs.

 Goku punches evil in the balls!